Ruthnguli/Titanic-Prediction-Spambase-Detection/README.md

 The RMS Titanic was a British passenger liner that sank in the North Atlantic Ocean on 15 April 1912, after it collided with an iceberg during its maiden voyage from Southampton to New York City.
 There were an estimated 2,224 passengers and crew aboard the ship, and more than 1,500 died, making it one of the deadliest commercial peacetime maritime disasters in modern history.

 # Objective
-Predict the survival status of individual passengers on the titanic accident.
+To predict the survival status of individual passengers on the titanic accident.

 # Aproach
 Randomly partition each dataset into two parts i.e 80 - 20 sets.